bertvanlandeghem/WritingT-SQLCodeForTheEngineNotForYou-TrainingDay/Demos/06-Data types are not important - Partition Elimination/readme.md

 ## Identify

 > [!Important]
-> Disclaimer:
-> Partitioning isn't a performance feature!
+> Disclaimer - Partitioning isn't a performance feature!
 However, if you can leverage on it to make queries faster... why not? :-)

 Normally you will find this by analyzing slow queries and their execution plans where you don't see `Partition Elimination` happening.
 Let's run our [original](01-Original.sql) query and confirm that more than one partition is being read by analyzing the `Actual Partition Count` property when we mouse-hover the `SELECT` operator.